AliRezaJoodi/AVR_Projects/MotorDriver_StepperX1_ComputerControlled/README.md

 ## Single Stepper Motor Driver, Computer Controlled
 Note: This is just a prototype and needs improvement.
+Note: The project was developed in 5 models.

 ### Pictures
 Model 5: USB, FT232RL, v1.0